 Gong - "Expresso II"

-Holdsworth only recorded and toured with Gong for about 5 months in the latter half of 1976, but a couple years later he returned to play on a few tracks of the following album, "Expresso II" (1978).
+Holdsworth only recorded and toured with Gong for about 5 months in the latter half of 1976, but he soon returned to play on a few tracks of the band's next album, "Expresso II" (1978).
 It's interesting to chart the development of Allan's solo style here into more exotic harmonic territory (although he didn't contribute any full songs).
 Bassist/guitarist Hansford Rowe recalls the experience:

 "When Pierre played "Gazuese!" for me in New York City, I heard Allan for the first time.
 I was into Miles Davis, Chick Corea, Steely Dan, and Earth, Wind and Fire.
 When I heard Allan’s guitar playing and Pierre’s drumming, I was ready to drop everything and head off to the unknown in Paris.
 I wrote “Soli” knowing Allan would be soloing.
 He was as idiosyncratic in the studio then as ever but also jovial and funny as hell.
 Allan didn’t really enjoy recording in the normal sense.
 Recording is a paradox.
 When being creative, you have to risk breaking things and having accidents.
 It’s not really creative without some destruction and that causes stress and suffering.
 We all find ways of managing this.
 If you don’t, nothing gets finished.
 Once when we played a show in London with Allan, he had at least 10 pints before going onstage.
 He played great.
 We all were pretty resilient in those days." - Hansford Rowe interview with Innerviews (Anil Prasad, 2017)